Monthly Rates – Fees As of July 1st, 2022

 Water, sewer and garbage bills are mailed to all accounts via first class mail at the end of the month for the previous month’s usage.
 Meters for the inside usage are read electronically, therefore, the charges for each month are based on actual usage.

 Outside or “second” meters installed to measure outside use that does not utilize the sanitary sewer systems.
-These meters are billed twice during the summer and fall.
-An additional $12 annual administrative fee is charged; divided evenly with the two billings.
+These meters are billed once during the calendar year in the month of June.
+An additional $12 annual administrative fee is charged.

 Residents who do not have an outside meter and have a once per year large water usage that does not impact the sanitary sewer system (i.e. filling a swimming pool) need to contact the Village as soon as possible for a special sewer usage billing reduction to be determined by the utility administrator.